-Chocolate Marshmallow Cookies are the perfect mixture of a chewy chocolate cookie, a fluffy marshmallow, and a decadent fudge frosting.
+Chocolate Marshmallow Cookies with Fudge Frosting are the perfect mixture of a chewy chocolate cookie, a fluffy marshmallow, and a decadent chocolate frosting.
 They’re a delicious treat with a glass of milk!

 If you like chocolate and marshmallows, this is the cookie for you!
 Chocolate Marshmallow Cookies are a fun and delicious combination of a soft and chewy chocolate cookie, a gooey marshmallow, and a rich fudge frosting.